PeterDelta/PCSX2/README.md

-### I will be publishing the list of patches that I have created or fixed to give a second life to these wonderful games that give us so much nostalgia.
-I publish those that are more advanced exposing what remains and what I am investigating, where I do not put anything in principle they are complete
+I will be compiling the list of patches that I have created or fixed to give a second life to these wonderful games that give us so much nostalgia.
+I publish those that are more advanced, exposing what remains and what I am investigating, where I do not put anything in principle they are complete.

 ## **(#)**
 - ¡Qué pasa Neng!
 El videojuego (PAL-S) SLES-54604 5A1D79D4